potjamarnArpornratn/TestingRAG_and_MLModels/README.md

-# Testing RAG and MLModels
+# Testing RAG, MLModels, LLM Applications, and Multimodel Gen AI
 I created this repository as a general knowledge base for anyone who needs to learn how to test AI Model.
 Contents of this repo came from the knowledge that I acquired for RAG and Model validation as part of my job routine.